The following sections give you information and instructions on how to cluster the message broker profile of WSO2 EI.

 The clustering deployment pattern

-This pattern has two WSO2 EI nodes to serve service requests with high availability and scalability.
-The following image depicts the sample pattern this clustering deployment scenario will follow.
+This pattern has two WSO2 EI nodes that include the Message Broker profile to serve service requests with high availability and scalability.
+The following image depicts the sample pattern of this clustering deployment scenario.

-When configuring your WSO2 products for clustering to host them in your production environment, it is necessary to use a specific IP address and not localhost or host names in your configurations.
+When configuring your WSO2 products for clustering using Hazelcast, you need to use a specific IP address in your configurations and not localhost.

 Creating the databases